treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 If you're looking for kinship and conversation, the open spaces are a great place to look.

 If you're hoping to *start* a discussion, I'd also recommend [creating your own open space][] during PyCon.
-The PyCon blog will be publishing a post on open spaces soon which I co-authored.

-Disclaimed after the fact: I'm one of the volunteer open spaces co-chairs, so I'm biased in my love for them.

 ## Feeling like an imposter or an outsider 🌪️